 About John Clayton

-In his spare time John enjoys basketball, hiking, telemark skiing, home-brewing, and of course reading.
-John graduated from Williams College, and lived in the Boston area for several years before moving west in 1990.
+In his spare time John enjoys basketball, hiking, snowshoeing, home-brewing, and of course reading.
+John graduated from Williams College, and lived in the Boston area before moving west in 1990.
 He lives in a small town in central Montana with his dog, Chaka Khan.

 (Photo by Ted Kim)